SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Note: Some of you might want to have more control.
 No problem.
 All the files in the *Simulator Controller\Config*, *Simulator Controller\Translations*, *Simulator Controller\Grammars* and *Simulator Controller\Rules* folders are human readable and using a text editor and some *Diff* tool, you can do everything the automated procedure does on your own.
 But be sure to make a backup copy of all the files, just for peace of mind.
 Attention: These files use a two-byte character set, so be sure to use an editor that can handle this.

+## Release 4.5.8

+Updates are handled automatically.
+Beside that:

+1. If you are hosting your own Team Server, you **should** update your instance.
+Although both the old and the new client are compatible, I strongly recommend to deploy the new Team Server, since the .NET Core 3.1 framework used in the old version of the Team Server is out of supprt now.
+You can continue to use your current database file, schema updates will be handled automatically.
+2. If you are using a managed instance of the Team Server because of your Patreon membership, you have nothing to do.

+***

 ## Release 4.5.7

 Everything handled automatically.